 Hazards and Hazardous Materials Construction and operation of the proposed Project and Reduced Project Alternative would cause increased risks of accidents and upsets as a result of the use and transport of hazardous materials and the possibility of ruptures and spills during construction and operation, and could expose workers and the public to hazardous wastes (RISK-1 through RISK-3).
-With the application of standard controls and precautions such as emergency planning and response, as well as standard POLA lease measures for site remediation and contamination contingency planning; these impacts would be less than significant.
+With the application of standard controls and precautions such as emergency planning and response, as well as standard POLA lease measures for site remediation and contamination contingency planning, these impacts would be less than significant.
 Because the site is not on a list of hazardous materials sites or within one-quarter mile of a school the impacts of the proposed Project and Reduced Project Alternative would be less than significant (RISK-4 and RISK-6).
 The risk of terrorist actions would not be increased by construction or operation of the proposed Project and Reduced Project Alternative.
 Accordingly, impacts under RISK-7 would be less than significant for the proposed Project and Reduced Project Alternative.
+The No Project Alternative would result in an increased number of truck trips between the ports and the Hobart Yard in downtown Los Angeles as a consequence of future increases in intermodal cargo volumes through the ports.
+These trips would increase the frequency of truck accidents, but that increase is considered a less than significant impact.

 Land Use The proposed Project and the Reduced Project Alternative would be consistent with existing zoning (LU-1), would not affect any areas designated for environmental preservation, would be consistent with the General Plan and other plan goals and policies (LU-2), and would not physically divide or isolate any communities (LU-3).
 Accordingly, both would have less than significant impacts.
-The No Project's inconsistency with the environmental goals of the Port of Los Angeles Plan, the SCAG RTP, and the Goods Movement Action Plan would constitute a less than significant impact (LU-2).